papajessie/swcpy/docs/translate.md

   * **hn_cc_3_enforcerDroid_body**: "The Security Droid uses sonic grenades to weaken enemy defenses, increasing the damage they'll take.
 Collect Data Fragments for this mercenary during the Rogue One Special Event!"
   * **hn_cc_3_enforcerDroid_title**: 'Special Event Unit'
   * **hn_cc_3_enforcerDroid_title2**: 'Security Droid'
+  * **hn_cc_3_epDemo_smpl_e_body**: 'This droid ignores turrets and resources to engage targets such as the Squad Center, Barracks, Factory, and Armory at point-blank range.
+Though immune to its own attack, this droid must still be protected from enemy fire.
+Claim special samples of this troop to deploy immediately!'
+  * **hn_cc_3_epDemo_smpl_e_title**: 'New Troop: LIN Demolitionmech'
+  * **hn_cc_3_epDemo_smpl_r_body**: 'This droid ignores turrets and resources to engage targets such as the Squad Center, Barracks, Factory, and Armory at point-blank range.
+Though immune to its own attack, this droid must still be protected from enemy fire.
+Claim special samples of this troop to deploy immediately!'
+  * **hn_cc_3_epDemo_smpl_r_title**: 'New Troop: Demolition Droid'
   * **hn_cc_3_epSpacebear_w1_e_body**: 'The [c][FFB74A]614-AvA Speeder Bike[-][/c] is an upgrade over the basic Empire Speeder Bike, providing better handling and faster speeds.
 This unit is more fragile, but has higher damage output, making it an effective infantry hunter.
 Claim special samples of this vehicle to deploy immediately!'
   * **hn_cc_3_epSpacebear_w1_e_title**: 'New Vehicle: 614-AvA Speeder Bike'
   * **hn_cc_3_epSpacebear_w1_r_body**: 'The unstable [c][FFB74A]V-4X-D Ski Speeder[-][/c] still flies with the help of a ventral halofoil.
 While less armored than most vehicles, this unit is very fast and outputs high damage, making it a highly effective infantry hunter.
 Claim special samples of this vehicle to deploy immediately!'